-Third, concerning the specific determinants of minimum wage and low-wage labour, the significance of individual characteristics for the receipt of a minimum wage decreased, especially for women and marginally employed and fixed-term employees.
-These were the groups of employees that could be found with above-average probability below the minimum-wage threshold in 2014 (Dütsch and Himmelreicher 2020; Kalina and Weinkopf 2015).
-The low-wage risk declined only for women.
-The previously mentioned groups still had an increased minimum-wage or low-wage risk but at a lower level.
-Additionally, there was a very sharp decline in the distance to the minimum wage and low-wage threshold among marginal and part-time employees.
-Those employees were obviously able to benefit from the introduction of the minimum wage by means of an elevator effect.
-In contrast, the probability of earning low wages slightly increased, especially for part-time workers (Beckmannshagen and Schröder 2022).
-This can be explained by an increase in transitions from marginal employment to part-time employment after the introduction of the minimum wage (Isphording et al. 2022; vom Berge et al. 2016).
-With regard to the company level, the minimum wage and low-wage risk for smaller companies and those in northeastern Germany decreased in terms of convergence; consequently, there was also an elevator effect for the companies most affected prior to the introduction of the minimum wage.
-However, it must be noted that, as shown descriptively, there is still a strong north-south divide in low wages, with significantly higher shares in the northeast (see also Caliendo et al. 2022).
-No elevator effect but even an increase in minimum-wage and low-wage risks was observed for companies not bound by collective bargaining agreements.
-Thus, the introduction of minimum wages seems to have increased the pressure on wages in these companies.
-At the sectoral level, the sharpest decline in low or minimum wages was observed in a number of service sectors that were characterized by low wage levels before the introduction of the minimum wage, such as 'Accommodation and food service activities', 'Administrative and support service activities', and 'Other service activities' (Kalina and Weinkopf 2015).
-In these low-wage sectors, which often also represent areas not covered by collective bargaining agreements (Kohaut and Ellguth 2022), there appears to have been an elevator effect.
+Second, concerning the specific determinants of minimum wage and low-wage labor, the significance of individual characteristics for the receipt of a minimum wage decreased, especially for women, marginally employed and fixed-term employees.
+These were the groups of employees that had an above-average probability of earning below the minimum wage threshold in 2014 (Dütsch and Himmelreicher 2020; Kalina and Weinkopf 2015).
+The low-wage risk, however, declined only for women.
+Additionally, the distance to the minimum wage and low-wage threshold decreased among marginal and part-time employees.
+Those employees were obviously able to benefit from the introduction of the minimum wage.
+In contrast, the probability of earning low wages slightly increased, especially for part-time workers (see also Beckmannshagen and Schröder 2022).
+At the company level, the minimum wage and low-wage risk for smaller companies and those in northeastern Germany decreased because of convergence; consequently, there was also an elevator effect for the companies most affected prior to the introduction of the minimum wage.
+However, importantly, as shown descriptively, there is still a strong north-south divide in low wages, with significantly higher shares of minimum wage and low-wage earners in the northeast (see also Caliendo et al. 2022).
+Since minimum-wage and low-wage risks increased for companies not bound by collective bargaining agreements, the introduction of minimum wages seems to have raised the pressure on these companies to provide certain wage levels.
+These findings indicate compositional changes at the individual and company levels.
+At the sectoral level, the sharpest decline in low or minimum wages was observed in numerous service sectors that were characterized by low wage levels before the introduction of the minimum wage, such as 'accommodations and food service activities' and 'other service activities' (Kalina and Weinkopf 2015).
+In these sectors, which are often not covered by collective bargaining agreements (Kohaut and Ellguth 2022), there appears to have been an elevator effect.
+This led to the convergence of the economic sectors.